Robot-Satan/HackerTyperRecreation/README.md

 # HackerTyperRecreation
-A simple, inefficient way to implement the ingenious effect employed by hackertyper.com
+A simple way to implement the ingenious effect employed by hackertyper.com